royalmo/docker-networks/README.md

 >
 > Download the docker-compose file in a new folder called `docker_networks`
 > and run it.
 This file will need to create overlay networks, so remember to
 > initialize them the first time only with `docker swarm init`.
+Some warnings
+> about swarm may appear while starting everything, don't worry, it's fine.
 >
 > Once everything is up and running, attach to every node.
 Remember to use
 > bash's tabs or another fancy terminal for ubuntu like *tilix*.